You’ve been with us for close to a year and a half now! What attracted you to Fíonta?

 Like many, you are juggling working remotely with a busy family life.
 What do you find are the keys to working effectively in the current situation?

 Setting a schedule has helped me the most.
-I block my calendar for concentrated time before my daughter wakes up and also in the evening when she goes to bed.
-I am grateful that I can be flexible with my time working at Fíonta which allows me to take breaks during the day to help my daughter with the school.
+I block my calendar for a concentrated time before my daughter wakes up and also in the evening when she goes to bed.
+I am grateful that I can be flexible with my time working at Fíonta, which allows me to take breaks during the day to help my daughter with school.